tiendat104/Image-classification-custom-dataset/README.md

 https://www.kaggle.com/puneet6060/intel-image-classification

 After downloading the dataset from above links, please arange the images as the same as folder "data" in this project.
-There are 3 folders "train", "test", "val", each folder contains 6 folders that contains images from 6 classes.
+There are 3 subfolders "train", "test", "val", each folder contains 6 subfolders that contains images from 6 classes.

 # Installation: